jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 side-effect free functions which transition between one state and the next.
-Although proof of correctness is difficult, for whichever results the functions give while under test, uninfluenced by state one may be confident that they will always yield the same response given the same future events.
-The separate unit maintaining the state has exactly one responsibility, to hold the incremental parse output between function calls, and is trivial to test.
+Although proof of correctness is difficult, for whichever results the functions give while under test, uninfluenced by state one may be confident that they will later yield the same result when given the same input.
+The separate unit to maintain the state has exactly one responsibility, to hold the incremental parse output between function calls, and is trivial to test.
 This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the